ameseee/kwk-curriculum-site/swift-ios/lessons/loops/index.md

   </ul>
 </div>

 We are really getting int some complicated work.
 Work through the practice below to make you have this down.

 <div class="practice">
   <h2>Practice: Loops</h2>

-  <h3>Part 1: Check Your Understanding</h3>
+  <h3>Check Your Understanding</h3>
   <p>Let's take some time to answer the following questions in our journals, and then discuss our answers together.</p>
   <ul>
     <li>What is a for-in loop (in Swift)?
 What does it do?</li>